As a real estate agent, getting through to a FSBO is one of the toughest conversations to have until you really understand their mindset.

 FSBO’s Are Method Actors

-A method actor is someone that puts on a costume and applies makeup and they become the part.
+A method actor is someone that puts on a costume, applies makeup, and becomes the part.
 They talk like their character, act as their character, and dive completely into the mindset and behavior of that character.
 In Hollywood, a lot of actors stay in character even when the cameras aren’t rolling!

 Acknowledging Their Objection

-The truth is, if they really had a good friend who was a great real estate agent, that friend would never let them be a FSBO because they know what we know in the Power Program®…selling on your own is disastrous for homeowners because they lose a lot of money all the time, even in a hot market like this one.
+The truth is, if they really had a good friend who was a great real estate agent, that friend would never let them be a FSBO because they know what we know in the POWER Program®…selling on your own is disastrous for homeowners because they lose money, time, and endure tremendous stress – even in a hot market like this one.

 TIP: Read this related article on how to “Get In The Door”